joshua0308/transify/README.md

-# transify
+# Transify

 Chrome Extension for Converting Prices to Local Currencies on Amazon

 Welcome to Transify!